What are immissions and what are their limits?

 Filing a lawsuit

 The actual lawsuit can be preceded by a pre-suit notice, which often serves its purpose much better.
-Your neighbour will see that things are really getting tough (especially if you have a lawyer on your side) and you can get your way without investing time and money in court proceedings.
+Your neighbour will see that the going is really tough (especially if you have a lawyer on your side) and you can get your way without investing time and money in court proceedings.

 You can file a lawsuit under the condition that the immissions are illegal.
 Immissions lawsuits are not a rarity, and you certainly won’t look ridiculous with a lawsuit filed.
 Czech courts deal with these types of lawsuits quite frequently.
 However, to have a chance of success and to accurately portray the illegality of your neighbour’s actions, it is worth discussing the matter with an attorney.